juspay/nixos-unified-template/README.md

 1. Run `nix run`[^home-modify] to activate your configuration.
 1. Restart your terminal.

 After steps 1-4, you should expect to see the [starship](https://starship.rs/) prompt.

+Anytime you modify your home configuration in `./home/*.nix`, re-run `nix run` to activate the new configuration.

 ### Demo